a man pushing a blue ball uphill

 Short-term inpatient treatment

 Short-term residential treatment involves a 3 to 6-week inpatient phase ending with outpatient therapy.
-Through the 12-step program, outpatient therapy often includes support groups such as Narcotics Anonymous and Cocaine Anonymous.
+Through the 12-step program, outpatient therapy often includes support groups like Cocaine Anonymous for people specifically addicted to cocaine.

 Inpatient treatment requires the addicted person to live at the treatment facility.
 There are thousands of these centers across the country, and they have a wide range of programs and prices.

-Some centers are located in major cities, while others focus on placing the addicted person deep into the natural environment or on a ranch.
-As many of these programs are expensive, what’s most important when choosing a center is that it fits your price point and has solid reviews and recovery numbers from former patients.
+Some centers are located in major cities, while others focus on placing the addicted person deep into a natural environment or on a ranch.
+As many of these programs are expensive, it’s important to choose a center that fits your price point and has solid reviews and recovery numbers from former patients.

 Outpatient treatment